 The cold and damp weather, ice, snow and high winds can all aggravate any existing health problems and make us more vulnerable to respiratory winter illnesses.
 But there are lots of things you can do to stay well this winter.

-If you feeling under the weather you can also visit: urgentoremergency.co.uk for more general health information and to advise what you can do to ease symptoms.
-It also features a search for your nearest GP, Pharmacist or Dentist - if this is required.
-Another useful website with further resources is the Self Care Forum here.
+If you feeling under the weather you can also visit: nhs111 online for health information and to advise what you can do to ease symptoms.

 Posted on Wednesday 2nd October 2019

 People living in north Cumbria are being urged to get their flu vaccination and take steps to keep themselves well over the winter months and help protect themselves, their family and friends from the virus.

 Flu is an extremely contagious respiratory illness caused by the influenza A or B viruses.
 It is an unpredictable virus that can cause mild illness in most people but some people are more likely to develop potentially serious complications of flu such as bronchitis and pneumonia.